Ivan2navI/L1_EPAM/9. Docker/README.md

 ```

 ### :hammer: Optimizing Docker (OPTION) :hammer:
-Docker [optimization option](https://devdotnet.org/post/ustanovka-docker-dlya-arm-i-64-bit-arm-armbian-linux/), but you can skip this step.
+You can skip this [step](https://devdotnet.org/post/ustanovka-docker-dlya-arm-i-64-bit-arm-armbian-linux/).
 While running, the container can be very active in writing data to the event log, and the size of the log file will only increase.
 Therefore, it is necessary to limit the size and number of log files created by creating the  `/etc/docker/daemon.json`  file .
 To publish ports outside the container, Docker creates a separate TCP or UDP proxy for each port.
 If there are a lot of ports, then this reduces the network exchange speed and loads the processor more.
 To disable userland-proxy, you need to make changes to the  `/etc/docker/daemon.json`  file .